misiektoja/spotify_monitor/docs/configuration.md

 - `{username}`
 - `{avatar_url}`

-A dictionary or list is sent as JSON.
-A string template is sent as the raw request body for compatible advanced integrations.
-When the rendered payload is a dictionary, Spotify Monitor always replaces `allowed_mentions` with `{"parse": []}` so notification text cannot trigger Discord mentions.
+Use a dictionary or a JSON string encoding an object.
+Lists and non-JSON strings are rejected before delivery.
+Spotify Monitor always replaces `allowed_mentions` with `{"parse": []}` so notification text cannot trigger Discord mentions.

 `WEBHOOK_TRANSFORMS` applies string methods to shared placeholder values before the template and headers are rendered: